Mariana-Tek/express-mariana-integrations-demo/README.md

-# express mariana bindings demo
+# Mariana Web Integrations Demonstration

-> an application for testing and demonstrating mariana web components
+> an application for testing and demonstrating the mariana web integrations

 ## Setup